-Chelsea Petrakis is a photographer, dancer, and performance artist in Portland, Oregon.
-She is interested in the body, identity, place, voice, gesture, story, and improvisation at the intersection of all things.
-She makes photographs, dances, songs, text, and video that investigate action/stillness, desire, and embodied states.
+As a dancer and performance artist, she is interested in the body, memory, fantasy, place, voice, gesture, story, and improvisation at the intersection of all things.

 She has performed in works by Linda Austin, Dora Gaskill, Taka Yamamoto, and Lu Yim; in theatrical improvisation ensembles; and as a member of the community singing group and contemporary music performance ensemble, CHOIR, led by Jesse Mejía.
-Last fall, Chelsea was honored to perform in Dora Gaskill’s S-Words at Performance Works NW, and as a part of Linda Austin’s The last bell rings for you at Shaking The Tree Theater in Portland, OR.
-Most recently, she was invited to collaborate with Dora in her Spring 2017 Residency at New Expressive Works (N.E.W.) in Portland, OR.
+In 2016, Chelsea was honored to perform in Dora Gaskill’s S-Words at Performance Works NW, and as a part of Linda Austin’s The last bell rings for you at Shaking The Tree Theater in Portland, OR.
+She was invited to collaborate with Dora in her Spring 2017 Residency at New Expressive Works (N.E.W.) in Portland, OR.
 Their work culminated in a piece entitled What am I? / Becoming or Duet Duet which premiered at the N.E.W.
 Residency Showcase in May 2017.